department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_development.md

 - [ ] Delete this section once complete

 ## Description
 Build a web component of [component name].
+Be sure to add analytics if necessary, see [guidance](https://vfs.atlassian.net/wiki/spaces/DST/pages/2079817745/Component+development+process#Analytics%5BinlineExtension%5D).

 ## Details
 - Design documents: [add links to any design documents]